 Mass manufacture sheds

-Mass-manufactured sheds that are bought in are almost always the cheapest kind of shed you’ll get on the market.
+Mass-manufacturing of sheds that are wholesale buy in are almost always the cheapest kind of shed you’ll get on the market.

 The challenge arises when you start to run into issues with your shed.
-You’re left to deal with it and solve the issues and there is no guarantee on it.
+It’s really hard to expect any level of aftercare with wholesale.

 You usually won’t get the option to alter the shed to your needs.
 It comes as it is.

-They typically are delivered in a flat pack with self-assembly.
+In most cases they are delivering them in a flat pack with self-assembly.
 But give the option for someone to assemble for you.

 Places like B&Q, Wickes, Home Bargains, B&M Stores all sell Sheds that are typically from the same distributor often made in southern European countries and from very basic timber or timber substitutes.